skenderidis/ansible_collection_f5_waf/viol_url_length/README.md

 # VIOL_URL_LENGTH module

 The **`viol_url_length`** module has been created to assist with the false-positive of the `VIOL_URL_LENGTH` violations.
-It can modify the configured length on the file type extensions of an NGINX App Protect or an F5 AWAF declarative waf policy.
+It can modify the configured url length on the file type extensions of an NGINX App Protect or an F5 AWAF declarative waf policy.

 ```json
 {